marijnh/Eloquent-JavaScript/14_dom.md

 {{index "text node"}}

-Given a string, `createTextNode` gives us a text node, which we can insert into the document to make it show up on the screen.
+Given a string, `createTextNode` gives us a text node that we can insert into the document to make it show up on the screen.

 {{index "live data structure", "getElementsByTagName method", "childNodes property"}}